ldaptools/ldaptools/docs/en/tutorials/Creating-LDAP-Objects.md

 You can also specify a default location all objects of a certain type by defining the `default_container` directive in your schema (see [the schema configuration reference](../reference/Schema-Configuration.md)).
 If you define that can omit this method.
+You can also place parameters in this value that will be resolved upon creation (ie. `%EmployeeOU%,DC=example,DC=com`).

 ------------------------
 #### with($attributes)